 Even Kuklinski’s family never suspected what was going on.

 In 1961, he married his wife, Barbara.
-She didn’t know that by the time they met, he had allegedly already committed about 65 murders.
+She didn’t know that by the time they met, the man who doubled as the Iceman killer had allegedly already committed about 65 murders.
 The pair had three children together, and to their suburban New Jersey neighbors, they were the ideal all-American family.

 They lived an affluent life.
 The children attended expensive private schools, and the family hosted barbecues in their backyard by the pool and took trips to Disneyland over the holidays.
 Kuklinski was an usher every Sunday at Mass.